OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 5. Choose the **Open Dialog** button in the task pane.

 6. While the dialog is open, drag it and resize it.
-Note that you can interact with the worksheet and press other buttons on the task pane.
-But you cannot launch a second dialog from the same task pane page.
+Note that you can interact with the worksheet and press other buttons on the task pane, but you cannot launch a second dialog from the same task pane page.

 7. In the dialog, enter a name and choose **OK**.
 The name appears on the task pane and the dialog closes.